kari-hue/NaturalLanguageProcessing/NLP_Streamlit_application/readme.md

 ![image](https://user-images.githubusercontent.com/57294417/141646362-7a1b1ab0-db18-4a67-8575-6b13f52c2369.png)

-Text summarization is a really vast topic.
+<b>CONCLUSION</b> :Text summarization is a really vast topic.
 At the end of the day, we want a summarizer having the ability to summarize the text as we humans do(a system that is able to modify the text, paraphrase, add and remove text, and whatnot).
 An extractive summarizer doesn’t let you do all that.
 But if you are just a beginner it’s a good way to start learning how text summarization actually works as extractive summarization is very easy and straightforward to implement.
 Implementing abstractive summarization is extremely cumbersome and is a topic still under study in the NLP field.